2010 Florida elections: State Senate

 Approximately one-half of the forty seats of the Florida Senate were up for election in 2010.

 State House of Representatives

-All 120 seats in the Florida House of Representatives are up for election in 2010.
+All 120 seats in the Florida House of Representatives were up for election in 2010.

 Attorney General

 Republican Pam Bondi, Democrat Dan Gelber and independent Jim Lewis ran for Florida Attorney General, with Bondi winning the election.

-Other state offices
+Chief financial officer

+The Republican candidate, Jeff Atwater, won the election.

+Commissioner of Agriculture

-The other state-level offices within the Florida Cabinet up for election were the chief financial officer and the commissioner of agriculture and consumer services.
-The Republican candidates (Jeff Atwater and Adam Putnam, respectively) won their elections.
+The Republican candidate, Adam Putnam, won the election and became the commissioner of agriculture and consumer services.

 Judicial positions

-Multiple judicial positions will be up for election in 2010, including four justices of the Supreme Court of Florida.
+Multiple judicial positions were up for election in 2010, including four justices of the Supreme Court of Florida.